Home > Behavioral Health BAS Application

 Option 1: Continue to Build On Your PPSC Behavioral Health AAS Degree

-If you already have a Behavioral Health Associate of Applied Science (AAS) degree from PPSC, with an emphasis in either Mental Health & Social Work or Addiction Recovery, you are eligible to continue on to the Behavioral Health BAS program.
+If you already have a Behavioral Health Associate of Applied Science (AAS) degree from PPSC or one of the other schools in the Colorado Community College System, with an emphasis in either Mental Health & Social Work or Addiction Recovery, you are eligible to continue to the Behavioral Health BAS program.

 Check for virtual event dates and sign up to attend